usydnlp-conda/usydnlp-conda/README.md

 ## MAM (Multi-Aspect Modelling)

-The multi-aspect embeddings were developed using the method outlined in [Detect All Abuse!
+The multi-aspect embeddings in the modelling were developed using the method outlined in [Detect All Abuse!
 Toward Universal Abusive Language Detection Models](https://github.com/usydnlp/MACAS).

 <p align="left">
   <img width="450" src="/static/MAE.png">